Content

 • Feeling a bit sleepy (drowsiness)

-• Feeling a bit sluggish (fatigue)
+• Feeling sluggish (fatigue)

 • Dry mouth

-• Slowed digestion which can cause constipation
+• Slowed digestion, which can cause constipation

 • Anxiety or nervousness